nginrsw/nginr-style-guide/README.md

-# Nginr - Lightweight Preprocessor for Python
+# Nginr Style Guide

-Nginr is a lightweight preprocessor for Python that offers an alternative syntax style and is still under active development.
+nginr is a lightweight preprocessor for Python that offers an alternative syntax style and is still under active development.

 ## Key Features